-In the absence of the School Business Leader, please do contact the Principal.
+In the absence of the School Business Leader, please do contact the Director of Information and Systems, who reports to the School Business Leader - or alternatively the Principal.

 The Data Protection Officer (DPO) is responsible for overseeing this policy and developing data-related policies and guidelines.